Facilities and Services

 Although the chief source of funding for the museum is legislative appropriation, additional support comes from endowments and granting agencies.
 The Museum of Texas Tech University Association supports traveling exhibits.
 The education division of the museum conducts programs throughout the year, including curriculum-based, self-guided tours for public schools, public workshops and lectures, special events, and other activities for major exhibitions.
 Volunteers from the community and Texas Tech University are always needed and welcome.
 The museum is a military-friendly, Blue Star museum.

 The museum is closed on Monday but open free of charge from 10 a.m. to 5 p.m.
-Tuesday through Saturday and 1 to 5 p.m.
-Sunday.
+Tuesday through Saturday and 1 to 5 p.m. on Sunday.

 Official Publications